TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

-eBay User AgreementThis User Agreement is effective upon acceptance for new users, and from August 1, 2017 for existing users.
-The previous amendment to this User Agreement was effective for all users on June 20, 2017.
+eBay User AgreementThis User Agreement is effective upon acceptance for new users, and from November 1, 2017 for existing users.
+The previous amendment to this User Agreement was effective for all users on August 1, 2017.
 In this articleIntroductionAbout eBayUsing eBayPolicy EnforcementFeesListing ConditionsPurchase ConditionsInternational Buying and Selling.
 TranslationContentNotice for Claims of Intellectual Property Violations and Copyright Infringement Pursuant to Section 512(c) of Title 17 of the United States CodeHoldsAuthorization to Contact You.
 Recording CallsAdditional Terms

 *   Returns